DanielhCarranza/causai/README.md

 # Causai
-Causai is a framework for doing Causality in Machine Learning
+Causai is a framework for doing Causality in Machine Learning.
+We provide state of the art causal & ML algorithms into decision-making systems.

 ## Codebase